Harikeshav-Shekar/Client-Server-TCP-Architecture/README.md

 ## Data Server

-I chose a rather simple approach of keeping the thread functions in the [helperFunctions.cpp](Data_Server/helperFunctions.cpp) file and the basic server structure in [dataServer.cpp](Data_Server/dataServer.cpp).
+This is a simple approach of keeping the thread functions in the helperFunctions.cpp file and the basic server structure in dataServer.cpp.

 - On startup, the server awaits for connections from clients on the predefined port that is provided as an argument.